nigelgbanks/islandora_rest/README.md

 | label         | The datastream's label
 | size          | The datastream's size in bytes
 | state         | The datastream’s state, either “A”, “I”, “D”
-| mimetype      | The datastream’s mimetype
+| mimeType      | The datastream’s MIME Type
 | controlGroup  | The datastream's control group, either X, M, E, R
 | versionable   | A boolean value if the datastream is versionable
 | created       | Created date of the datastream, yyyy-MM-ddTHH:mm:ssZ